Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

 ### Boxing（Automatic Conversion of SBP）

-From the coding example, we learned that an operator can derive and set the SBP of the output tensor, given the SBP of the input tensor and the built-in SBP Signature of the operator.
+From the examples above, we learned that an operator can derive and set the SBP of the output tensor, given the SBP of the input tensor and the built-in SBP signature of the operator.

 But what if the SBP of the output tensor does not satisfy the requirements of the next-layer operator?